sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 <img src="assets/welcome.png" alt="drawing" width="800"/>

 **Review the Tutorial (optional)**<br>
-If this is the first time you have used Sigma you may want to spend a few minutes reviewing the short video tutorial but this lab will cover most of these topics so it is not really necessary.
+If this is the first time you have used Sigma you may want to spend a few minutes reviewing the short video tutorial but this QuickStart will cover most of these topics so it is not really necessary.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SIGMA TRIAL SETUP -->